Docker

 Creating a Compose Script for Windows

-The following compose file will run a Powershell Universal container in Windows
+The following compose file runs a Powershell Universal container in Windows:

 Creating a Compose Script for Mac / Linux

-The following compose file will run a Powershell Universal container on Mac's and Linux
+The following compose file runs a Powershell Universal container on Mac and Linux:

 Starting Containers using Compose Scripts